gogetassj4/report_generator/README.md

 ### Junit Testing

-- For the Junit Testing setup, kindly refer to the Appendix Section of the FinalDocumentation.pdf, which is included in the main branch.
+- For the Junit Testing setup, kindly refer to the Appendix Section of the FinalDocumentation.pdf, which is included in the main branch and readme.md file inside tests folder inside the project.